mlafleur/mlafleur.github.io/_posts/2014-02-12-status-update-on-image-importer.md

 ---
-Title: Status Update on Image Importer
+title: Status Update on Image Importer
-Excerpt: "Back in October I wrote about a little app I built for Windows 8.1 called Image Importer.
+excerpt: "Back in October I wrote about a little app I built for Windows 8.1 called Image Importer.
 It is a rather simple app designed to replace two features previously available in Windows Essentials Live Gallery - the ability to import files into folders by Date Taken and remove files from the source media when completed.
 Since then I've made a few updates and learned a few lessons."
-Tags:
+tags:
   - Image Importer
   - Windows
 ---